DaveEveritt/unix-for-life/index.md

 >
 > This leads to…

+## Generation: avoid guesswork when creating automated processes, ensure they produce error-free outcomes and can be undone if in error

+> Human beings are notoriously bad at processing details… any kind of procedure that depends on individual input is a rich source of delays and errors.
+The simpler and more abstracted the guidelines, the more likely it is that the human designer will get it right.
+Time-tested automated procedures (at every level) are almost always cheaper and more reliable than hand-operated ones.
+So use automated generators of output or simple guides when they can raise the level of abstraction — that is, when the guidelines to operate an automated process can be made simpler than the underlying process itself.
+No-one needs to be held back by unecessary details that can be automated.
+To be absolutely sure, store or record the current state to enable a “rollback” for any change, just in case.

+## Optimize: prototype things as soon as possible; get stuff working instead of trying to make it perfect

+> don’t delay by planning every detail of something top-down from the start - you won’t be able to predict what might need to be done once other people or teams get involved.
+Get things up and running, then bring in and let the people who will use the system/thing/process try it out and give you feedback.
+Resist changing anything until here’s enough concrete feedback from those involved to ensure that any change improves the operation, or people’s experience of it as operators or recipients of a service or process.
+To sum up: “Make it work, then make it right, then make it easy”.
+It’s better to deliver a 90% of something than fail to deliver anything at all.
+Let people try it out, make adjustments based on their feedback or where bottlenecks appear, try again, and repeat.

 ---

 ** ============== DONE TO HERE ============== **

-## Generation: Avoid hand-hacking; write programs to write programs when you can.

-(when creating processes that automate other processes, ensure that they generate error-free outcomes)

-> Human beings are notoriously bad at sweating the details… any kind of hand-hacking of programs is a rich source of delays and errors.
-The simpler and more abstracted your program specification can be, the more likely it is that the human designer will have gotten it right.
-Generated code (at every level) is almost always cheaper and more reliable than hand-hacked.
-It pays to use code generators when they can raise the level of abstraction — that is, when the specification language for the generator is simpler than the generated code… (code generators are heavily used to automate error-prone detail work.
-Parser/lexer generators are the classic examples; makefile generators and GUI interface builders are newer ones.)

-## Optimization: Prototype before polishing.
-Get it working before you optimize it.

-(don’t plan every detail from the start - you won;t be able to predict what needs to be done.
-Get things up and running, then bring in the people who will use a system to try it out and give you feedback)

-> Kernighan & Plauger’s; “90% of the functionality delivered now is better than 100% of it delivered never”. premature local optimization actually hinders global optimization (and hence reduces overall performance).
-A prematurely optimized portion of a design frequently interferes with changes that would have much higher payoffs across the whole design, so you end up with both inferior performance and excessively complex code.
-‘Extreme programming’ guru Kent Beck: “Make it run, then make it right, then make it fast”. …tune systematically, looking for the places where you can buy big performance wins with the smallest possible increases in local complexity.
->
->>	"it is much easier to judge whether a prototype does what you want than it is to read a long specification.
-I remember one development manager at Bellcore who fought against the “requirements” culture years before anybody talked about “rapid prototyping” or “agile development”.
-He wouldn’t issue long specifications; he’d lash together some combination of shell scripts and awk code that did roughly what was needed, tell the customers to send him some clerks for a few days, and then have the customers come in and look at their clerks using the prototype and tell him whether or not they liked it.
-If they did, he would say “you can have it industrial strength so-many-months from now at such-and-such cost”.
-His estimates tended to be accurate, but he lost out in the culture to managers who believed that requirements writers should be in control of everything." - Mike Lesk

 ## Diversity: Distrust all claims for “one true way”.